EBCDIC Character Format - A Guide

 PIC

-The basic types are the following:
+The basic types are:

 There are two main types: